franklinen/franklinen/README.md

 ## Hi 👋, I'm Frankline & I'm a Data Scientist

 I design, build, and operate machine learning systems that serve customers at scale.
-Currently, I'm an Data scientist at SharpestMinds helping users glean insights from data using statistics and other data science methods.
+Currently, I'm an Data scientist at TD Canada Trust helping users glean insights from data using statistics and other data science methods in the Test and Learn team.

 - 🔭 I’m currently working on Twitter Sentiment Analysis using BERT models and contributing to open NLP projects
 - 🌱 I’m currently learning Machine Learning Operations, Statistics, SQL and Python